-Member services - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
+Member Services - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
 See Chapter 2 for information about how to contact Member Services.

-Network Provider - "Provider" is the general term we use for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
+Network Provider - "Provider" is the general term for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
 "Network providers" have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
-Network providers may also be referred to as "plan providers."
+Network providers are also called "plan providers."